• Skip to primary navigation

 What type of tomatoes should I use?

 This soup is best made with garden fresh tomatoes.
 Pick them fresh from your garden or buy them from a farmer's market.
 Most tomatoes found in a grocery store just don't have the full flavor you find in garden fresh tomatoes.
-I use a variety of tomatoes, depending on what's in my garden.
-I often use roma tomatoes, early girl tomatoes, and several other varieties.

-If you have a surplus of garden fresh tomatoes, you might also want to try making oven roasted tomatoes.
+If you have a surplus of garden fresh tomatoes, you might also want to try making oven-roasted tomatoes.

 Fresh garden tomatoes on a black counter.